 Jacqueline Studer, 53, joined Allscripts in June 2011 as Executive Vice President & General Counsel.
 Most recently she served as the General Counsel for the Healthcare IT and Performance Solutions divisions of General Electric (GE).
 Ms. Studer joined GE Healthcare as Associate General Counsel in 2002.
-In 2006, she served as General Counsel of the global Healthcare IT division of GE, and her role was expanded in 2011 to include serving as General Counsel of the Performance Solutions division of GE Healthcare as well as the Healthcare IT division.
+In 2006, she served as General Counsel of the global Healthcare IT division of GE, and her role was expanded in 2011 to include serving as General Counsel of the Performance Solutions division of GE Healthcare IT division.